Great Indian Peninsula Railway: Incorporation in London

-Incorporated as a company in 1849, with its head office in London, the Great Indian Peninsula railway was initially proposed for a length of 1300 mi, to connect Bombay with the interior of the Indian peninsula and to the major port of Madras (Chennai) on the east coast.
-It was originally meant to connect the towns of Poona (Pune), Nassuek (Nashik), Aurungabad (Aurangabad), Ahmednuggur (Ahmednagar), Sholapoor (Solapur), Nagpur, Akola (West Berar), Oomrawutty (Amravati), and Hyderabad.
+The Great Indian Peninsula Railway was incorporated as a company in 1849 by John Chapman, with its head office in London.
+The line was initially proposed to run for a length of 1300 mi, to connect Bombay with the interior of the Indian peninsula and to the major port of Madras (Chennai) on the east coast.
+It was intended to connect the towns of Poona (Pune), Nassuek (Nashik), Aurungabad (Aurangabad), Ahmednuggur (Ahmednagar), Sholapoor (Solapur), Nagpur, Akola (West Berar), Oomrawutty (Amravati), and Hyderabad.
 It was meant for the purpose of increasing the export of cotton, silk, opium, sugar and spices.

 The management committee consisted of 25 British men, including officials of the East India Company and banks in London, most of whom resided in Britain and some who had resided in India.
 The original 25 person board consisted of people such as John Stuart-Wortley and William Hamilton (both MPs from Britain who became the company's chairman and deputy chairman), Frederick Ayrton (ex-East India Company), cavalrymen such as Major Clayton and Major-General Briggs, Bombay residents John Graham, Col. Dickenson, Hon.
 Jugonnath Sunkersett and Sir Jamsetjee Jejeebhoy, bankers such as John Harvey (Commercial Bank of London) and S. Jervis (Director of the London and County Bank, Lombard Street), and directors of other railway companies such as Richard Paterson (Chairman of the Northern and Eastern Railway Company) and Melvil Wilson (Director of the Alliance Assurance Office).

+Beginnings in Bombay

+An year after the passing of the Great Indian Peninsula Railway Company Act 1849 (12 & 13 Vict. c. lxxxiii), the first sod was turned ('Bhoomipujan' was done) of the first rail line at Sion on 30 October 1850, by the Chief secretary of Bombay Government, John P. Willoughby.
+The line was meant to be an "experimental line" between Bombay and Thana, whose gauge was set at 5' 6 (1676 mm) by Governor General Lord Dalhousie in January 1851.
+The contract for this segment was handed to the contractors Faviell and Fowler, while the next segment from Tannah to Callian (today's Kalyan) to contractors George Wythes and William Jackson along with Jamsetjee Dorabjee Naegamwalla.

+Work began, but was soon slowed down by heavy showers in October 1851.
+This was the same year the first locomotives for this line (Locomotives GIP-1 to 8) were built at the Vulcan Foundry in England.
+Several problems were encountered, for instance, the laying of the line among the swamp at Sion, worker strikes, among others.
+Then there was a question of whether the experimental line be a single line, or a double line.
+The contract opted for the latter option, but there were other ideas.
+Doing this would have saved money.
+In the end, the Government of Bombay asked to retain the 'double line' option, owing to complications in contracts and finances.